shammur/SemEval2022Task3/README.md

 ## Formating and Evaluation Scripts

 > **⚠ NOTICE:**
->For each sub-task a seperate baseline is defined: i) for the binary classification sub-task baseline, a Linear Support Vector classifier using n-grams (up to three) as input features is used, and ii) as for the regression sub-task, baseline using a Linear Support Vector regressor with the same n-grams features is provided.
+>For each sub-task a separate baseline is defined: i) for the binary classification sub-task baseline, a Linear Support Vector classifier using n-grams (up to three) as input features is used, and ii) as for the regression sub-task, a baseline using a Linear Support Vector regressor with the same n-grams features is provided.
 Participants can run the evaluation system and obtain the results by using different cross-validation configurations on the training set.
 Due to the presence in the official test-set of additional constructions with the same presuppositional constraints, we have found that applying the baseline methods on the official test-set yields results that are from 10% to 20% lower than the training set.
 This highlights the importance of achieving a great deal of syntactic generality on this task.
 For this reason we encourage to test different cross-validation configurations on the training set.

 To get our participant started with the Task, we provide baseline scripts showing how the data is processed, splited and in the end -- evaluated for the said task.